Shake (software): History

 In April 2005 Apple announced Shake 4 at a pre-NAB event.
 New features included 3D multi-plane compositing, 32-bit Keylight and Primatte keying, optical flow image processing (time-remapping and image stabilization), Final Cut Pro 5 integration and extensions to their open, extensible scripting language and SDK.
 Shake 4 had no IRIX version.

 At the NAB event in April 2006, Apple announced that Shake 4.1 would be a Universal Binary version and would ship in May that year.
 It was actually released on June 20, 2006 and was rebranded as a companion for Final Cut Studio; as such, its price was dropped from $2999 to $499 for Mac OS X but remained the same for Linux.
 At the same time, Apple announced that they would end support for Shake.
 Rumor web sites claimed that Apple was working on a next-generation compositing application codenamed Phenomenon.
 Existing maintenance program subscribers had the option to license the Shake source code for US$50,000.

+Shake's final release, version 4.1.1, was issued in 2008 to make it compatible with revised Apple 16-bit QuickTime codecs that used a different byte order (Endianness) than they had previously.

 On July 30, 2009, Apple removed Shake from its online store and website.
 Shake had been officially been declared end of life status 3 years prior but continued being sold in the Apple Store for $499 until that time.
 The Shake website now redirects to Apple's Final Cut Pro X website.